myaomeow/myaomeow.github.io/_pages/java/maps-and-hashing.md

 namesToAges.put("Elizabeth", 21);
 ```

+The complete list of map interface methods can be found in the official Java documentation [here](https://docs.oracle.com/javase/8/docs/api/java/util/Map.html).

 > ## ```HashMap```s vs. ```Hashtable```s

 From the code above, you may have seen that our chosen Java implementation of the map interface is the ```HashMap```.
 Another common Java implementation is the ```Hashtable```, which can be instantiated very similar to what we saw above.
 For example, we could have just as easily written